 On 20 December 2021 the OECD published detailed model rules for the second pillar, with implementation of the rules initially envisaged by 2023.
-These rules will apply to the Group when implemented into the national law of jurisdictions where it has entities within the scope of the rules.
+These rules will apply to Prudential when implemented into the national law of jurisdictions where it has entities within the scope of the rules.
 On 14 March 2022 the OECD issued detailed guidance to assist with interpreting the model rules.

-As part of the OECD's development of the implementation framework, the OECD published guidance on safe harbours, and public consultations on information returns and tax certainty on 20 December 2022, and additional administrative guidance on 2 February 2023.
+On 20 December 2022 the OECD issued additional documents including proposals for safe harbours and a consultation on the proposed information return.
+On 2 February 2023 the OECD also issued its first tranche of agreed administrative guidance which is intended to ensure that the model rules are implemented and applied in a co-ordinated manner.
+It is expected that a revised version of the guidance (which was issued in March 2022) will be released later this year.
+Furthermore, the OECD is expected to publish further agreed administrative guidance on an ongoing basis.